The role of emission factors in a Bilan Carbone®.

 The determination of EF values is therefore relatively uncertain.
 Uncertainty in emission factors ranges from 5% to 80% (for monetary emission factors).

-The choice of a PA also impacts the company's balance sheet, with its uncertainty.
-The overall uncertainty of a balance sheet is estimated from the uncertainty of the selected factors and the available business data.
+The choice of EF also has an impact on the company's carbon footprint (industrial or commercial), along with its uncertainty.
+The overall uncertainty of a balance sheet is estimated from the uncertainty of the factors chosen and the activity data available.
 The more uncertain the factors chosen, the more uncertain the final balance sheet will be.

 How do I find an emission factor?